 The CEO is appointed by the Board and is responsible together with the management group for daily operations in Ratos in accordance with the Board's instructions.
-The CEO provides the Board with regular updates on operations and ensures they receive information on which to base well considered decisions.
+The CEO provides the Board with regular updates on operations and ensures the Board members receive information on which to base well-considered decisions.